 Boiling separated lettuce is faster than boiling a whole head at once, though you can do either.
 The lettuce quickly absorbs any flavors you add to the boiling water, adding a new dimension of flavor to the final dish.

 Things You'll Need

 - Set a pot half filled with water on the stove top.

 - Turn the burner on "high," bringing the water to a running boil, in which the water has a continuous stream of bubbles rising to the top.

 - Add 1 tsp. of salt to the water and stir.
 It will dissolve quickly in the hot water.

 - Separate the lettuce leaves.
 Wash them under water to remove any dirt from between the leaves.

 - Place the lettuce in the water for approximately 30 seconds.
 The lettuce becomes limp and loses form.

-Mix 3 tbsp. of oyster sauce with 1 tbsp. of peanut oil and pour over lettuce for a simple side dish.
+Mix 3 tablespoons of oyster sauce with 1 tablespoon of peanut oil and pour over lettuce for a simple side dish.